 Submitted Testimony by Marley E. Greiner, Executive Chair.
-Bastard Nation certificates (OBC) and related documents.
-We have been active in Illinois since the late 1990s.
+Bastard Nation

 This is joint testimony submitted by Bastard Nation: the Adoptee Rights Organization and Stop Safe Haven Baby Boxes Now.
 I am the Executive Chair of BN and the owner of SSHBBN, the largest abandonment box information. educational and media resource website in the world.]